 No jewellery may be visible except for a watch.
-Pupils may wear pierced small circular metal studs or small sleeper earrings in the lowest hole of the earlobe.
+Small circular metal studs or small sleeper earrings in the lowest hole of the earlobe.
 A matching pair must be worn.

 No make-up, nail varnish nor tattoos are allowed.

 Nails may not be visible over the backs of hands.